April 16, 1919 – Merce Cunningham

 “I think the separation of elements, of having dance, music and design created independently, when they do come together they can produce something which no one could predict.
 They can make something happen that hasn’t happened before.“

-Cage left this world in August 1992, taken by a stroke when he was 79-years-old at the NYC apartment he shared with Cunningham.
+Cage left this world in August 1992, taken by a stroke when he was 79 years old at the New York apartment he shared with Cunningham.